 Note Be aware that when a self-service user stores a virtual machine or service to the library, the resource is stored in the Stored Virtual Machines and Services node in the private cloud library.

 Orphaned resources.
 When you remove a library share from VMM management, and there are templates that reference resources that were located on the library share, a representation of the library resource appears in the Orphaned Resources node.
 You can click an orphaned resource to view the templates that reference the orphaned resource.
 You can then modify the template to reference an existing resource in the VMM library.

 Update catalog and baselines.
 If you manage updates through VMM for the VMM management server and other computers that are under VMM management, Windows Server Update Services (WSUS) update baselines are stored in the VMM library.
 Updates are covered in more detail in Managing Fabric Updates in VMM.

 Operating System Requirements

-To make the library server highly available, you can create highly available file shares on a clustered file server that meets the operating system requirements that are outlined in System Requirements: VMM Library Server.
+To make the library server highly available, you can create highly available file shares on a clustered file server that meets the operating system requirements that are outlined in the ‘Operating System Requirements’ section above.
 For more information, see Create a Shared Folder in a Clustered File Server.

 |Do not create highly available file shares for the VMM library on the same cluster as a highly available VMM management server installation.
 VMM does not support this configuration.|